List of Rock Band track packs: Rock Band Country Track Pack

-Harmonix released a fifth track pack for the Xbox 360, PlayStation 3, Wii, and PlayStation 2.
+Harmonix released a fifth track pack named for the Xbox 360, PlayStation 3, Wii, and PlayStation 2.
 The disc features 21 songs, and for the first time includes songs never before seen in the Rock Band series.
 These songs were exclusive to Rock Band Country Track Pack for a limited time before being released to the Rock Band Music Store by late 2009 and early 2010.
 The Xbox 360 and PlayStation 3 versions also include a code to export the songs to a hard drive for use in other Rock Band games.
 The Track Pack can also be played as a standalone game for all systems in the same manner as the AC/DC Track Pack and Track Pack Vol. 2.

-The setlist includes the following songs:
+The following songs are included on the disc:

 Songs were first released to Rock Band through this disc.

 Rock Band Metal Track Pack

 Rock Band Metal Track Pack for the Wii, Xbox 360, PlayStation 2, and PlayStation 3 was released on September 22, 2009.
 The track pack contains 20 songs, featuring a mix of new songs as well as those previously released as downloadable content.
 The songs debuting in this track pack were made available through the Rock Band Music Store on January 26, 2010.
 As with previous track packs, Metal Track Pack allows users to download the songs off the disc for use in Rock Band and Rock Band 2.
 This was the last Rock Band game for the PlayStation 2.

 The following songs are contained on the disc:

-Songs were first available via this Track Pack.

 Rock Band Country Track Pack 2

 Rock Band Country Track Pack 2 contains 21 tracks, and was released for Xbox 360, PlayStation 3, and Wii on February 1, 2011.
 All songs on the disc were exclusive to the Track Pack before being released as downloadable content on November 8, 2011.
 The retail disc export is compatible with Rock Band, Rock Band 2, and Rock Band 3 while the standalone DLC is only compatible with Rock Band 3.
 Both the retail disc export and standalone "RB3 Versions" feature Pro Drum tracks and Harmony Vocals where appropriate while the "RB3 Versions" additionally have Keyboard and Pro Keyboard tracks added where appropriate.
 A Pro Guitar upgrade is available for the "RB3 Version" of "Ride" by Trace Adkins.
-The "RB3 version" versions of this entire track pack are available as a bundle download in the online Rock Band store, under the name "Country Mega Pack."
+The "RB3 Versions" of this entire track pack are available as a bundle download in the online Rock Band store, under the name "Country Mega Pack."

-The setlist includes the following songs: